 What is Cardiac Scoring?

-Schedule a heart scoring procedure today at one of the following locations below for only $50 by calling (800) 455-2479.
+Schedule a heart scoring procedure today at the following location below for only $50 by contacting one of our locations below.

 Cardiac scoring (or coronary artery calcium scoring) is a noninvasive, painless screening of the heart for calcium deposits in the coronary arteries, which are the blood vessels that bring oxygen and nutrients to the heart.
 As calcium deposits build up, the blood vessels narrow, allowing less blood and oxygen to the heart.
 Coronary calcium can develop as early as the second decade of life.
 Although it is more common in advanced age, coronary calcium is not an inevitable part of aging.
 Calcium deposits can be absent in normal vessel walls, regardless of age.